lomnom/VidPlay/README.md

 - `Project`: Time taken to display frame on terminal
 - `error`: difference between Cms and Rms on previous frame
 - `greynessTresh`: grayscaling
+- `brightnessTresh`: treshold before pixels are greyscaled
+- `gsBlack`: if blackened colored pixles are turned to greyscale
 ## Features
 - Fast and written in c++
 - Accelerates and decelerates to make up for lag/overspeed.